zhullyb/monyhar/monyhar/android_webview/docs/web-platform-compatibility.md

 WebView's APIs for allowing the app to control web permissions have significant limitations at present.
-The Web Permissions API is not implemented in WebView, and in general any code in Chromium that relies on being able to silently check the status of permissions will not work - only actual permission requests are supported.
+The Web Permissions API is not implemented in WebView, and in general any code in Monyhar that relies on being able to silently check the status of permissions will not work - only actual permission requests are supported.
 This can cause problems when implementing web platform features that are gated behind permissions, or when changing the way that existing features